 This project complies with Section 106 of the National Historic Preservation Act (36 CFR 800).
 Dredging, excavation, and placement will occur in previously constructed areas.
 The environment and setting for proposed construction has been disturbed to such a degree that no significant cultural resources could have persisted.
-Therefore, in accordance with 36 CFR 800.3(a)(1), the proposed project does not have the potential to cause effects.
+Therefore, the proposed project does not have the potential to cause effects.

 Coordination with the U.S. Fish and Wildlife Service and the National Marine Fisheries Service has been initiated and will continue throughout the duration of this project to ensure compliance with the Endangered Species Act and the Magnuson-Stevens Fishery Management and Conservation Act.
 The project area and vicinity support federally and state listed species, including the light-footed Ridgway's rail (Rallus obsoletus levipes), California least tern, western snowy plover (Charadrius alexandrinus nivosus), and Belding's savannah sparrow (Passerculus sandwichensis beldingi).
+Informal consultation with USFWS was requested, and concurrence was received on March 23, 2017.
 The project area also supports eelgrass.
+Impacts to eelgrass will be mitigated in coordination with NMFS, and concurrence was received on the Corps' proposed mitigation plan on March 3, 2017.